KentaKodashima/CSStudies/README.md

 Adding single element to a collection will double the processing power

 ### Big 'O' Notation
+Big O Notation is just a way to formalize fuzzy counting.
+It allows us to understand how the runtime of an algorithm grows as the inputs grow.

-Important to understand Big O Notation to decide an algorithms that is faster and less-memory intensive than other options.
+It is helpful to decide an algorithms that is faster and less-memory intensive than other options.
 Since time has the following problems, comparing time isn't the best way to measure the efficiency of an algorithm.

+### Counting operations
 **The problem with time**
 - Different machines will record different times
 - The same machine will record different times